padajar/padajar.github.io/_pages/education.md

 MIT Committee on Undergraduate Admissions and Financial Aid ([link](https://facultygovernance.mit.edu/committee/committee-undergraduate-admissions-and-financial-aid))
 : *Graduate Representative, 2025–*
 : This year, I’m starting a new position on an Institute Committee!
-I’m really excited to get to be a part of this committee, especially given that I’ve thought about this topic a lot, and have worked very closely with various admissions officers over the years.
+I’m really excited to get to be a part of CUAFA, especially given that I’ve thought about this topic a lot, and have worked very closely with various admissions officers over the years.
+(Unfortunately I can’t share most things about our discussions, so this section will be a bit more empty than I’d like.
+But there’s *so* many things happening in the world of higher ed right now.)

 Graduate RA in Burton-Conner
 : *Burton 1, 2022–*
 : While not “education” in the traditional classroom sense, as a GRA, I run events to help students de-stress, help students navigate the maze that is MIT, and provide support in times of need.
 Being a GRA lets me put some part of my brainpower just towards *caring* for others and figuring out the right ways to be a person for my students — a headspace that, to me, feels just like teaching.
-It’s a joy to both run fun study breaks — like *Taskmaster*, *decorate my apartment*, and *the fanciest beverage from trader joseph’s* — and to be there when students need an adult.
+It’s a joy to both run fun study breaks — like *Taskmaster*, *~~decorate~~ deface my apartment*, and *the fanciest beverage from trader joseph’s* — and to be there when students need an adult.

 MIT Committee on the Undergraduate Program ([link](https://registrar.mit.edu/faculty-curriculum-support/faculty-curriculum-committees/committee-undergraduate-program))
 : *Undergraduate Representative, 2020–2021*